Fun Things to do in Lightning Ridge

 Take a Walk on Main Street

-You can easily spend a couple of hours walking the two main streets of the town and visiting some of the historic buildings, checking out the famous Lightning Ridge street art and of course browsing the opal shops.
+You can easily spend a couple of hours walking the two main streets and visiting some of the historic buildings, checking out the famous Lightning Ridge street art and of course browsing the jewellery shops.

-Take a step back in time by visiting the Historical Society Heritage Cottage where you will find a life-size sculpture of Charlie Nettleton, the man who sunk the first mine in the Ridge in 1903 and is considered the founder of the black opal mining industry.
+Take a step back in time by visiting the Lightning Ridge Heritage Cottage Hospital Gallery where you will find a life-size sculpture of Charlie Nettleton, the man who sunk the first mine in the Ridge in 1903 and is considered the founder of the black opal mining industry.

 See the bronze sculpture of Charlie Nettleton the "Spirit of Lightning Ridge" by artist Brett "Mon" Garling